DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

 The example contains a solution with two projects:

-1.	**PivotDetailExtension** – contains the code related to the extension.
+1.	`PivotDetailExtension` – contains the code related to the extension.
 This project produces a custom class library (_PivotDetailExtension.dll_) that can be referenced and reused in other Designer / Viewer applications.
-2.	**DesignerSample** – is a simple dashboard designer application that demonstrates how to use the extension.
+2.	`DesignerSample` – is a simple dashboard designer application that demonstrates how to use the extension.

-Below you find a step-by-step instruction that shows to create the extension from scratch.
+Below you find a step-by-step instruction that shows how to create the extension from scratch.
 You can divide the task implementation to several parts:

 ## Interactivity action code

 1. Create a form that displays detailed data from the clicked item.
 This extension uses [XtraForm](https://docs.devexpress.com/WindowsForms/114560/controls-and-libraries/forms-and-user-controls/xtraform) with [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl).

 2. Handle the [DashboardDesigner.DashboardItemClick](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.DashboardItemClick) event to get information about the clicked element.
-Call the [DashboardItemMouseHitTestEventArgs.GetUnderlyingData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardItemMouseHitTestEventArgs.GetUnderlyingData) method to obtain the element's underlying data and display them in your custom form.
+Call the [DashboardItemMouseHitTestEventArgs.GetUnderlyingData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardItemMouseHitTestEventArgs.GetUnderlyingData) method to obtain the element's underlying data and display it in your custom form.

     ```cs
     void DashboardItemClick(object sender, DashboardItemMouseActionEventArgs e) {